 Just take some baking soda on a clean and damp cloth to scrub the marks.
 Rinse and let dry, scuff marks will be gone.

-10. Remove Crayons from Wall
+10. Remove Crayons Marks from Walls

 11. Clean Tea and Coffee Stains